-Welcome to Weed Elementary School.
+Welcome Weed Elementary School.
 My name is Alisa Cummings and I am the principal of this amazing school.
 I was born and raised in Weed, attending Weed Elementary School and Weed High School.
-I have been in education for 14 years, eleven of those years as a middle school classroom teacher at Weed Elementary School.
+I have been in education for 15 years, eleven of those years as a middle school classroom teacher at Weed Elementary School.
 I have a Bachelors Degree in Liberal Studies, a Masters of Science in Educational Administration, California Teachers English Learner (CTEL) certified, and a Tier II Administrative Credential.
 My community involvement includes coaching, basketball counselor for COS camps and high school camps, supporter of Weed athletic programs, a Weed Rotarian and involvement in community events.
 My passion though is spending time with my family and supporting and following my children in their athletic and educational activities.
-I have three sons; Robert who is attending College of the Siskiyous, Jake who is also attending College of the Siskiyous, and Aaron who is a sophomore at Weed High School.
-My husband, Jim Cummings, is employed with the Weed Police Department.
+I have three sons; Robert who is attending Multnomah University, Jake who is attending Palm Beach Atlantic University, and Aaron who is a junior at Weed High School.
+My husband, Jim Cummings, is self-employed.

 My education philosophy is simple: As educators, our first priority is the students we serve.
 We must have enough passion and love for our students to be able to provide them with the best education possible.
 This can only be accomplished through a collaborative approach between the educational staff, parents, and students, working as a team to provide a safe environment, support rigorous standards, and maintain open lines of communications and expectations.